-The assumption of reciprocal differences no among crosses was not satisfactory for this character as indicated by the analysis of variance for combining ability.
-In the analysis with parents and $F_1$ s as well as with parents and reciprocal F1s, the regression of Wr on Vr showed significant deviation from unity revealing the presence of nonallelic interaction in boththe cases for fruiting phase.
+The assumption of no reciprocal differences among crosses was not satisfactory for this character as indicated by the analysis of variance for combining ability.
+In the analysis with parents and $F_1$ s as well as with parents and reciprocal $F_1$ s, the regression of Wr on Vr showed significant deviation from unity revealing the presence of nonallelic interaction in both the cases for fruiting phase.